Long-lived particle reconstruction downstream of the LHCb magnet: Reconstruction of LambdabToJpsiLz decays

 Figures~\ref{fig:inv_mass_sim} and~\ref{fig:inv_mass_data} show the invariant-mass distributions of the $\proton\pim$ and $\jpsi\Lz$ systems, $m(\proton\pim)$ and $m(\jpsi\Lz)$, of the selected \mbox{$\Lb\rightarrow \jpsi\Lz$} candidates from simulation and \runII data, respectively, after all selection criteria.
 The $\jpsi\Lz$ invariant mass is computed applying the constraints outlined previously, whereas the $\proton\pim$ invariant mass is evaluated without the \Lz mass constraint.
 Signal and background yields along with the invariant-mass resolution are obtained by fitting these distributions independently.
 The $m(\proton\pim)$ and $m(\jpsi \Lz)$ signals are adequately described with asymmetric and symmetric double-tail Crystal Ball functions~\cite{Skwarnicki:1986xj}, respectively, with tail parameters in data fixed to the values obtained from simulation.
 In data, the background in the $m(\proton\pim)$ distribution, which is dominated by \KS decays, is parameterised using a template determined from simulated $\Bz\to\jpsi\KS$ decays.
 Instead, the background contribution to the $m(\jpsi \Lz)$ distribution is largely dominated by random combinations of \jpsi and \Lz candidates, with a residual contribution from $\Bz\to\jpsi\KS$ decays, and is modelled with an exponential function.

 The reconstructed sample in simulation amounts to about $31\,000$ signal decays, from which an invariant-mass resolution of $16.4\pm0.2$ and \mbox{$68.0\pm 0.5$\mevcc} is obtained for $m(\proton\pim)$ and $m(\jpsi\Lz)$, respectively.
-Here and in the following, resolutions are evaluated as the central 68.3\% CL region of the underlying distribution, with statistical uncertainties based upon its fourth moment~\cite{rao73}.\footnote{See Eq.~(6h.3.1) in the reference.} In data, the fits yield about $43\,500$ $\Lz\rightarrow\proton\pim$ and $6\,140$ $\Lb\to\jpsi\Lz$ signal decays, with mass resolution of $17.8\pm0.3$ and \mbox{$74.4\pm0.6$\mevcc}, respectively, about 10\% worse than in simulation.
-These resolutions are determined after statistical background subtraction using the \sPlot technique~\cite{Pivk:2004ty}, with $m(p \pim)$ and $m(\jpsi\Lz)$ as discriminant variable, respectively.
+Here and in the following, resolutions are evaluated as the central 68.3\% confidence-level (CL) region of the underlying distribution, with statistical uncertainties based upon its fourth moment~\cite{rao73}.\footnote{See Eq.~(6h.3.1) in the reference.} In data, the fits yield about $43\,500$ $\Lz\rightarrow\proton\pim$ and $6\,140$ $\Lb\to\jpsi\Lz$ signal decays, with mass resolution of $17.8\pm0.3$ and \mbox{$74.4\pm0.6$\mevcc}, respectively, about 10\% worse than in simulation.
+These resolutions are determined from the corresponding invariant-mass distributions after statistical background subtraction using the \sPlot technique~\cite{Pivk:2004ty}, with $m(p \pim)$ and $m(\jpsi\Lz)$ as discriminant variables, respectively.
 The \KS background is determined to be about $15\,000$ candidates in the full $m(\proton\pim)$ range shown in \mbox{Fig.~\ref{fig:inv_mass_data} (left)}, whereas the background yield in the $m(\jpsi\Lz$) distribution, estimated in a region defined by three times the invariant-mass resolution around the mean mass, amounts to $10\,800$.